Cuernavaca Municipality: Antonio Barona

 Colonia Antonio Barona is located in the northeastern part of the city, southwest of Federal Highway 95D, 3.98 km from the center of the city.
 It is a large neighborhood, with 3,340 mostly working-class residents in the First Section alone.

 The neighborhood was founded while Rodolfo López de Nava was governor of Morelos (1952-1958).
 A group of citizens from Ahuatepec, led by Enedino and Salvador Montiel Barona, (from the family of General :es:Antonio Barona Rojas), supported by lawyer Cristobal Rojas, fought to regain communal lands that had been stolen from them.
 Although the communalists feared Governor López de Nava, they had secured the support of former president Lázaro Cárdenas, and they managed to seize control of the land.
 Enedino Montiel Barona was later assassinated.

 Colonia Barona gained notoriety in May 2020 as the community with the most infections during the COVID-19 pandemic in Morlos (27 of 171 in the municipality and 405 in the state).
 The state reported 4,533 confirmed cases and 908 deaths on August 10, 2020.
 The neighborhood also suffers from a high crime rate, exemplified by a shooting that killed eight and wounded 15 at a funeral on September 1, 2020.

 Bosques de la Florida

 Colonia Bosques de la Florida is 7.2 km southeast of Cuernavaca.
 It is located at 1,641 m above sea level.
-14.29% of the 98 inhabitants are indignous and 9.18% speak an indigenous language.
+14.29% of the 98 inhabitants are indigenous and 9.18% speak an indigenous language.